samwilson/kohana_webdb/README.md

 ## Quick Start

-1. Enable the module in `bootstrap.php`;
+1. Download and uncompress in a web-accessible location.
+2. Copy application/bootstrap.dist.php to application/bootstrap.php and edit the
+   basic configuration therein.
+3. Copy at a configuration files:
+   `APPPATH/config/database.php` to `APPPATH/config/database.php`,
+   `APPPATH/config/database.php` to `APPPATH/config/database.php`,
-2. Set up authentication and authorization sources:
+3. Set up database information and an authentication source:
    1. Set username and password to NULL in `APPPATH/application/config/database.php`, and Auth driver to `'db'` in `APPPATH/application/config/auth.php`;
    2. **Or** set all credentials in `APPPATH/application/config/database.php`